Welcome to the TrigNet Web Application

 REGISTRATION:

-Users MUST register on the Trignet website in order to access real-time services and the detailed TrigNet network information data.
 The registration information will only be used for the statistical monitoring of downloaded data.

 INTRODUCTION TO TRIGNET: